kzmdstu/seqinfo/README.md

 ## Usage

-This will write the results to `seqinfo_output.xlsx`.
+It prints the results in the console.

 ```
 seqinfo /path/to/search/sequences
 ```

-You might want to see the results in the console instead.
+Or write the results to `seqinfo_output.xlsx`.

 ```
-seqinfo -w '' /path/to/search/sequences
+seqinfo -w /path/to/search/sequences
 ```

 For advanced uses, see the help.